MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Enable-CsAdForest.md

 # Enable-CsAdForest

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Makes the Active Directory modifications required before you can install Microsoft Lync Server 2010.
-This includes making global changes to the Configuration or System containers; creating universal groups; and creating property sets and display specifiers that are specific to Lync Server 2010.

-**Below Content Applies To:** Lync Server 2013

-Makes the Active Directory modifications required before you can install Lync Server.
-This includes making global changes to the Configuration or System containers; creating universal groups; and creating property sets and display specifiers that are specific to Lync Server.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Makes the Active Directory modifications required before you can install Skype for Business Server 2015.
+Makes the Active Directory modifications required before you can install Skype for Business Server.
-This includes making global changes to the Configuration or System containers; creating universal groups; and creating property sets and display specifiers that are specific to Skype for Business Server 2015.
+This includes making global changes to the Configuration or System containers; creating universal groups; and creating property sets and display specifiers that are specific to Skype for Business Server.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX